alxroyer/scenario/doc/src/devel.design.arch.rst

 Scenario execution
 ------------------

-The :py:class:`scenario.scenariodefinition.ScenarioDefinition`, :py:class:`scenario.stepdefinition.StepDefinition`
+The :py:class:`scenario._scenariodefinition.ScenarioDefinition`, :py:class:`scenario._stepdefinition.StepDefinition`
-and :py:class:`scenario.actionresultdefinition.ActionResultDefinition` classes
+and :py:class:`scenario._actionresultdefinition.ActionResultDefinition` classes
 are the base classes for the definition of scenarios, steps, actions and expected results respectively.

-The :py:class:`scenario.scenariorunner.ScenarioRunner` instance handles the execution of them.
+The :py:class:`scenario._scenariorunner.ScenarioRunner` instance handles the execution of them.

-Its :py:meth:`scenario.scenariorunner.ScenarioRunner.main()` method is the entry point that a :ref:`launcher script <launcher>` should call.
+Its :py:meth:`scenario._scenariorunner.ScenarioRunner.main()` method is the entry point that a :ref:`launcher script <launcher>` should call.
 This method:

 1. analyzes the command line arguments and loads the configuration files (see the :ref:`related design section <arch.configuration>`),
-2. builds a scenario instance from the given scenario script, with reflexive programming,
+2. builds a scenario instance from the given scenario script, with reflective programming,
 3. proceeds with the scenario execution.

-The :py:class:`scenario.scenariorunner.ScenarioRunner` class works with a couple of helper classes.
+The :py:class:`scenario._scenariorunner.ScenarioRunner` class works with a couple of helper classes.

-The :py:class:`scenario.scenarioexecution.ScenarioExecution`, :py:class:`scenario.stepexecution.StepExecution`
+The :py:class:`scenario._scenarioexecution.ScenarioExecution`, :py:class:`scenario._stepexecution.StepExecution`
-and :py:class:`scenario.actionresultexecution.ActionResultExecution` classes
+and :py:class:`scenario._actionresultexecution.ActionResultExecution` classes
 store the execution information related to definition classes cited above.

 .. list-table:: Definition v/s execution classes